 Working from right to left along the bottom row, in any column that contains more than one counter, remove two and place one in the column to the left.
 Again, this process does not alter the total value of counters on the board.
 Effectively this sorts out the arithmetical carry operations.

 If necessary, translate the product back to decimal.
 Of course, you might be happy with the board set up as it is, if you intend to continue with further calculations.
 In our case we end up with the total 32 + 16 + 4 + 2 + 1 = 55, as expected.
-Use the animation below to perform some multiplication examples of your own.

 Other calculations are, of course, possible with a counting board of this type, including addition and subtraction, with counter moves sorting out carry and borrow operations.
 Napier also gives rules for division and square root extraction.